-- Our results suggest that opioids are more frequently prescribed to patients suffering from comorbid conditions, and that associations between chronic pain and opioid use may be confounded by pain-associated illnesses. - CNCP patients diagnosed with an NCI had significantly higher pain-agnostic risk scores compared to the NCI-free group, indicating that opioids may be prescribed to co-treat the patients' pain and overall poor functioning.
+- Our findings suggest that opioid prescription and opioid-related disorders, are both associated with pain-agnostic characteristics that go beyond the physical pain experienced by the patients. - Opioids are more frequently prescribed to patients suffering from comorbid conditions, and that associations between chronic pain and opioid use may be confounded by pain-associated illnesses. - CNCP patients diagnosed with an NCI had significantly higher pain-agnostic risk scores compared to the NCI-free group, indicating that opioids may be prescribed to co-treat the patients' pain and overall poor functioning.